DIY Iron-On T-Shirts and Onesies: How to Make Custom Tees Like a Pro

 Sweet Dreams Onesie iron on tee shirt © 2018 Theresa Huse DearCreatives.com

-We hope this helps you get started making iron-on tee shirts and onesies!
+We hope this helps you get started making iron-on tee shirts and lots of onesies!
 This tutorial can be used for making any type of tee shirt, even for adults.
 Just pick the size tee shirt template you need in Design Space and follow these same directions and tips.

-DIY iron on tee shirts and oneies like a pro.
+DIY iron on tee shirts and onesies like a pro.
 Design tips or where to buy designs, tools, step by step how to, tips and tricks for getting pro results!
 DIY your tee shirts now!
 They make great gifts.
 Who doesn't love a custom tee shirt?
 DearCreatives.com #ironons #irononteeshirts #customteeshirts #custom #diy #howto #giftideas

-Right now Cricut is having huge sales you might like to check out these deals!
+Right now, Cricut is having huge sales.
+You might like to check out these deals!

 Looking for more Crafts?